dembasowfr/dembasowfr/README.md

 <h3 align="center"> I LOVE SOCIALIZING 🧑‍🤝‍🧑</h3>

                                             If you want to talk about anything, just contact me 🤙 My friends used to say that, I am a funny a** dude 🌝 I love people, I will be extremely happy meeting you 🤗

 <h3 align="center">PROBABLY LISTENING TO MUSIC RIGHT NOW 🎧</h3>

                                             Usually, I wonder how people live or code specially without music 🙃 I really like music 🎵

-<h3 align="center">MIGHT BE READING SOME BOOKS 📚</h3>

-                                                 Reading is a daily habit for me 📘 I really like to read or listen to podcasts 🎵 Today's reader, is tomorrow's leader, so read more my friend 😆

 <!-- Nothing weird to see here -->

 <p align="center">
   <a href="https://readme.andyruwruw.com/api/now-playing?open">
     <!-- Music bars move to the beat and are colored based on the track's happiness, danceability and energy! -->